 Consistently throughout her practice is a manifestation of the fold, a process based response and experimentation with de Certeau’s processes of resistance, as well as an exploration of the limits that regulate our urban spaces and provoke alternate strategies for addressing the way city spaces are constructed, regulated and negotiated.
 The fold produces a dynamic space where infinite possibilities, processes and virtuality can unfold across diverse architectural landscapes with no definable beginning or end; rather, an evolving continuum.

-Joanna has Bachelor (Hons) of Visual Arts majoring in Print from Sydney College of the Arts, Arts Administration and Cultural Development Certificate from St George School of Fine Arts and Certificate 2 in Screen Printing from Ultimo TAFE.
+Williams has Bachelor (Hons) of Visual Arts majoring in Print from Sydney College of the Arts, Arts Administration and Cultural Development Certificate from St George School of Fine Arts and Certificate 2 in Screen Printing from Ultimo TAFE.
+She has undergone RSA, AV install, WHS, dementia support and First Aid training.